Springe09/Project-3/README.md

 In order to incentivize such an arrangement, the Lender/Lendee (as an example) could split the in-game earnings 30/70.
 Thirty percent going to the "Lender” and seventy percent going to the "Lendee."
 If a player tires of the gaming ecosystem they simply surrender the borrowed assets the same way as one would return a library book to their local library.
 The player keeps their seventy percent of the earnings and any other tokens they accumulated, and everyone leaves the game a winner.
 If the player decides they want to play within another gaming ecosystem they could come back to the "Lender" and simply "check-out" another character or other specialized tokens and explore the next "play to earn" world and again split their respective earnings with the "Lending" entity.

-## The Mechanics of the Model
+## The "Nuts and Bolts"
 Do Librarians build libraries?
 Or, do they simply lend out books?

 With this model we do not have to program any NFT's.
 We simply work within the gaming ecosystem and let them do the heavy lifting of the blockchain programing, the firewall security, the NFT development, server hosting and any other of the mechanics needed to host an online ecosystem.
 We simply use the individual gaming ecosystem, working to develop and build the NFT's according to their programmatic gaming systems.

-We can use the knowedge obtained within the Bootcamp Fintech to build out external features that would add to our business model.
-These are discussed here:
+We can use the knowedge obtained within the Bootcamp Fintech program to build out external features that would then add to our business to grow and support our customer base.
+These Fintech applications are discussed here:

 # Machine Learning Demonstration
 Why is Machine Learning important for this business model?

 As more and more "play to earn" games emerge it stands to reason those gamers will move from one ecosystem to another till they find one game(s) that best meets their playing needs.
-Using Machine Learning we can use predictive modeling to help us understand the direction of the games market share (growing or shrinking user base/interest) which can help to indicate whether or not to buy or sell NFT assets within that gaming ecosystem.
+Using Machine Learning we can use predictive modeling to help us understand the direction of the games market publicly traded value which can help to indicate whether or not to buy or sell NFT assets within that gaming ecosystem.

-Using Machine Learning we wanted to understand the pricing predictive models of four "play to earn" games that are publicly traded (Coinbase or KuCoin).
+Using Machine Learning we used pricing predictive models of four "play to earn" games that are publicly traded (Coinbase or KuCoin).
 We chose the following four games:
 1. [Axie Infinity](https://axieinfinity.com/)
 2. [Decentraland](https://decentraland.org/)
 3. [Gods Unchained](https://godsunchained.com/)
 4. [Pegaxy](https://pegaxy.io/)

 With Machine Learning, we found that all four gaming tokens are below their expected predicted valuations.
 Furthermore, they each demonstrate an ongoing downward trend, which could signal a warning.
-However, in our current economic environment, all assets are experiencing unique stressors during this period of turmoil.
-Even stalwart investments such as Facebook, Apple, and many others have seen severe reductions in their stock market valuations.
+However, in our current economic environment, all financial assets are experiencing unique stressors during this period of turmoil.
+Even stalwart investments such as Facebook, Apple, and Target have seen severe reductions in their valuations.

 In the folder labeled "Machine Learning" are the four CSV files for the above noted tokens.
 Each was run using the Tensor Flow modeling.
 The CSV's were derived from [Yahoo Finance](https://finance.yahoo.com/?guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAKXROKVwGzTyekoPeZxp1NhMZQ_30RSAq3n6_Y4Gz9o4Wbz3bltWbwnWi5qacicHVUt-7_YeEiIqUgZ_36eqfm3t1EAYvReYedHm_KwNm9beBlhFgza6y06oDb7feC9RC2bx22IhbJIUMyTIkiLi4saqO2ASbbe7UbPspOYuzeL8)